<img height="1" width="1" src="https://www.facebook.com/tr?id=1209548899413190&amp;ev=PageView%20&amp;noscript=1">

 • Marquette: Bold and intense, this grape produces wines with plum, dark berry, and cherry characteristics

 Look at you, wine-grape brainiac.
 You just got one step closer to becoming a master sommelier.
-No really though, if wine is something that interests you (Minnesotan, Califorinan, Italian, or otherwise) consider downloading our Essential Wine Guide to up your game.
-Once you’ve brushed up on your knowledge of wine, consider joining a club, such as the St. Croix’s wine club (est. 1992) to taste their winemakers hand-selected and award-winning wines.
+No really though, if wine is something that interests you (Minnesotan, Californian, Italian, or otherwise) consider downloading our Essential Wine Guide to up your game.

 A great way to experience Minnesotan wines is to go to the vineyards themselves.
 Of course, we have a wide array of locally produced wine on our shelves and online, but something about going to an actual vineyard makes drinking wine all the more special.

-Get outside and explore our beautiful wineries - you’ll find them all over this land of 10,000 lakes.
-Since 2004, Cannon River Winery sits on 40 acres of land in the beautiful Sogn Valley–perfect for touring.
-It may not be Italy, but during the summer and fall season, Minnesota is a great place to be- especially if you have a glass of wine in hand.
+Open since 2004, Cannon River Winery sits on 40 acres of land in the beautiful Sogn Valley–perfect for touring.
+It may not be Italy, but during the summer and fall seasons, Minnesota is a great place to be–especially if you have a glass of wine in hand.

 New call-to-action